 SEO helps you gain predominance in your niche

 If you’re ranking high on most of the highly-searched keywords in your industry, then your business thrives at an even better rate.
-It works like this: suppose you want to have a burger, the first name to strike your mind would quite possibly be McDonald’s.
-Similarly when you think of online shopping, it’s Amazon.
-That’s because brands such as Amazon and McDonald’s have made themselves ubiquitous in their niche, leaving a lasting impression on our mind.
+It works like this: suppose you want to have a burger, and the first name to strike your mind would quite possibly be McDonald’s.
+Similarly, when you think of online shopping, it’s Amazon.
+That’s because brands such as Amazon and McDonald’s have made themselves ubiquitous in their niche, leaving a lasting impression on our minds.

 SEO rocks for you when the tide is low

-Words for WP is a good example here.
-It’s the only copywriting firm that’s dedicated to WordPress, but unfortunately it’s not invested in SEO and hence doesn’t rank organically on any revenue-generating keyword – a great opportunity lost.
+Words for WP are a good example here.
+It’s the only copywriting firm that’s dedicated to WordPress, but unfortunately, it’s not invested in SEO and hence doesn’t rank organically on any revenue-generating keyword – a great opportunity lost.

 SEO is often better than paid advertising